Accounting | Law | Marketing & Public Relations | Media | Legends

 Few people know: I have to keep a box of tissues handy when watching romantic comedies.

-The sole practitioner at the firm Steven H. Sadow PC, Steve Sadow is a nationally known criminal defense attorney who has practiced law for 35 years.
+The sole practitioner at the firm Steven H. Sadow PC, Steve Sadow is a nationally known criminal defense attorney who has practiced law for 42 years.
 He’s also special counsel for Schulten Ward Turner & Weiss, where he serves as head of the firm’s white collar and high-profile criminal defense section.
-Sadow’s criminal trial and appellate practice focuses on white collar, cyber/computer, fraud, tax, RICO, drugs, firearms, murder, and forfeiture; notable successful representations have included Joseph Sweeting, T.I., Howard K. Stern, and Rick Ross.
+Sadow’s criminal trial and appellate practice focuses on white collar crime, including healthcare, cyber, securities and tax fraud, RICO, drugs and firearms, murder, and forfeiture.
+Notable successful high-profile representations have included rappers/entertainers T.I., Rick Ross, Usher, and Ty Dolla Sign; Howard K. Stern (Anna Nicole’s attorney); and Steve Kaplan (owner of the former Gold Club).

 Education: Marietta College, Emory University School of Law (JD)